top of page

 This National Trust family pass offers a one-time entry for two adults and up to three children, one adult and up to four children, or two adults on their own.
 Adults are those aged 18 or over; children are those aged 5–17 inclusive; under 5's receive free admission at National Trust properties, so all you need for a lovely day out with the family.
 There are over 500 places to visit.

 This National Trust family pass offers a one-time entry for two adults and up to three children, one adult and up to four children, or two adults on their own.
 Adults are those aged 18 or over; children are those aged 5–17 inclusive; under 5's receive free admission at National Trust properties, so all you need for a lovely day out with the family.
 There are over 500 places to visit.
-You might choose to visit beautiful gardens and check out the summer bloom on offer, perhaps a picnic under ancient trees on a summer day, or perhaps head off on coastal walks with miles of unspoilt coastline or visit wild moorland or nature reserves, maybe visit stately homes and explore great works of art, and it's glorious gardens.
-Perhaps the kids would like to visit ancient castles; there are so many incredible properties to choose from, and what better way to explore these spectacular places than with a free National Trust family pass!
+You might choose to visit beautiful gardens and check out the summer bloom on offer, perhaps a picnic under ancient trees on a summer day, or perhaps head off on coastal walks with miles of unspoilt coastline or visit wild moorland or nature reserves, maybe visit stately homes and explore great works of art, and their glorious gardens.
+Perhaps the kids would like to visit ancient castles; there are so many incredible properties to choose from, and what better way to explore them than with a free National Trust family pass!

 Do I Need To Pre-Book?